-The University of Kansas Field Station, a unit of the Kansas Biological Survey, if offering research awards to encourage undergraduate and graduate student research at our field station during 2018.
+The University of Kansas Field Station, a unit of the Kansas Biological Survey, is offering funded research awards to encourage undergraduate and graduate student research at our field station during 2019.

 What is the University of Kansas Field Station?
 The KU Field Station is an area dedicated to scholarly research, environmental education and science-based stewardship of natural resources.
 It consists of 1,486 hectares (3,673 acres) including diverse habitats—prairies, forests, managed fields, wetlands, ponds, reservoirs—and specialized research facilities (e.g., laboratory buildings, greenhouse, gardens, experimental ponds, environmental monitoring sites).
 Many of our terrestrial and aquatic habitats are open to manipulative studies.
 KU Field Station data resources are offered to support research/scholarly activity, and field staff members are available to facilitate research or project implementation.
 All sites are 20-60 minutes' drive from Lawrence, Kansas.
 See biosurvey.ku.edu/field-station for details.

 - Nason-KU Field Station Student Awards (several $300-$600 awards): These awards are for KU undergraduate and graduate students who will conduct some portion of their field-based research at the KU Field Station in the award year.

 - KU Field Station Undergraduate Student Research Award (one $1,000 award): This award is for a meritorious KU undergraduate student who will conduct some portion of their field-based research at the KU Field Station in the award year.

 - Mari F. Pesek Graduate Research Award (one $1,000 award): This award is for a meritorious KU graduate student who will conduct some portion of their field-based research at the KU Field Station in the award year.